 CMC maintains steady communication and synchronization of efforts with the DOD through:

 Personnel Exchange: USAID coordinates with DOD with a team of foreign service, civil service, active-duty military and technical professionals.
 This allows access and transparency between both agencies on policy, planning, outreach and education.
 Senior foreign service officers sit at six unified combatant commands (U.S. Africa Command, U.S. Central Command, U.S. European Command, U.S. Indo-Pacific Command, U.S. Special Operations Command, U.S. Southern Command) and at the Pentagon, to inform and advise DOD in pursuit of better development outcomes and promote cooperation, where appropriate.

 At USAID, military personnel representing the commands inform USAID on DOD activities with development interests and also ensure access to all levels of DOD leadership.

 USAID also hosts military liaisons from the U.S. Navy and U.S. Army Corps of Engineers, and sponsors U.S. Army and U.S. Marine Corps fellows.

 Policy Development: It is USAID policy for all its personnel to cooperate with DOD in support of the Agency’s mission to end extreme poverty and promote resilient, democratic societies while advancing our security and prosperity.
 CMC facilitates systematic exchange of feedback between USAID and DOD on relevant policies and strategies that affect USAID interests.
-The CMC policy team regularly convenes a USAID civilian-military cooperation steering committee composed of representatives from USAID regional and technical bureaus to advance cooperation on policy matters.

 For more information, please contact us at: firstname.lastname@example.org